Carol Wright Kenderdine

 Mobility & Transportation

-Training & Technical Assistance Specialist
+Training and Technical Assistance Project Coordinator

-Training & Technical Assistance Specialist
+Consultant, Training & Technical Assistance Specialist

 Ken Thompson provides technical assistance, training and information to customers on a variety of issues including accessible transportation, the ADA, veterans’ issues, building partnerships, and service planning.
 His over twenty years’ experience working in human services includes managing a human service transportation system that followed a U.S. Navy stint working in aviation.
 He grew up in a career military family and attended military schools overseas.
 Ken holds a Masters in Public Affairs and B.A. from Hood College in Maryland.
 He has completed the ADA Coordinator’s Training Certification Program, University of Missouri College of Human Environmental Sciences and is a Certified Information & Referral Specialist from the Association of Information & Referral Systems (AIRS).